leads-project/unimon/README.md

 Multi-clouds monitoring framework.
 The old name is DoLen.

 ###What is this repository for? ###
 * Multi-clouds monitoring framework using Redis backend.
-Redis is used to store monitoring data that can be accessed in real-time.
+Redis is used to store the monitored data that can be accessed in real-time.
 * Monitoring tool for LEADS project.
 * [Wiki](http://www.leads-project.eu/wiki/)

 ### How to run? ###
+* Install [fabric](http://www.fabfile.org/) (under Ubuntu $ sudo apt-get install fabric)
-* Install requirements: $fab requirement
+* Install requirements: $ fab requirement
-* Add the hostname or IP address of VMs that you want to monitor and IP of Redis server at beginning of fabfile
+* Add the hostname or IP address of the VMs that you want to monitor and IP of Redis server at beginning of fabfile
 * Upload probe program to VMs: $fab uploadMonitor
 * Start monitor VMs (CPU, RAM, and network utilization): $fab startMonitor
 * Start Web interface: $fab runWeb